When tragedy strikes, a cold case suddenly turns hot—and deadly.

 Angela went around the bed to try and comfort Celia, who was inconsolable.

 Tracy wrapped her arms around Sam.
-Only with her sister’s warmth pressed up against her, did Sam realize how cold she was.
+Only with her sister’s warmth pressed up against her did Sam realize how cold she was.

 As she wondered if he could still hear them, Sam thought about what she should say to him while she still could.
-But there was no need for last-minute salvos.
+But there was no need for last-minute platitudes.
 Nothing had been left unsaid between her and her father.
 He would leave this world knowing exactly where he stood with her and the rest of his family.
 Skip Holland had been loved and respected and adored by his wife and daughters and had returned those sentiments tenfold.

 But when she thought about Celia, herself and her sisters, Skip’s beloved grandchildren, devoted sons-in-law, colleagues and friends—the many people who had loved him—she ached for everyone who would be left to go on without him.
 And in the corner of her soul that belonged to her family in blue, she seethed with rage, directed at the nameless, faceless criminal who’d taken Skip from them far too soon.